CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 ./initialize_al2_lpad_eks_cloud_init.sh
 ```

-If the above section is not completed at VM creation, the launchpad server will not function as intended.
+If the above section is not completed at VM creation, the Launch Pad instance will not function as intended.

    6. Select on "Add Storage" tab and chose default options.
-   7. Next Select on "Add Tags" tab.
+   7. Next, select the "Add Tags" tab.
 Add one tag.
 [Key = Name , Value = User-Lpad-Initials].

-     Example of Value field:
-     User Name: John Calvin Smith
+      For example, if your user name is 'John Calvin Smith', enter the following:

      Key: Name
      Value: User-Lpad-JCS